Gracie Gold: Personal life

 In her memoir, Outofshapeworthlessloser: A Memoir of Figure Skating, F*cking Up, and Figuring It Out, Gold alleged that she was raped by a fellow figure skater at an event after-party when she was twenty-one years old.
 She said that she had reported the incident to a U.S. Figure Skating official, who passed this on to the U.S. Center for SafeSport.
 However, she didn't hear anything from the organization until two years later only to be informed that her case was being looked at by different case manager.
 Eight years after the incident and three months after the release of Gold's memoir, SafeSport released a ruling on Gold's case, permanently banning the skater that had allegedly assaulted her from participating in any future U.S. Figure Skating event.
-The public ruling revealed that the man Gold accused of violating her was Australian figure skater, Brendan Kerry.
+The public ruling revealed that the man Gold accused of sexual assault was Australian figure skater Brendan Kerry.

 She also came out as bisexual in her memoir, claiming to have dated both men and women.
 She said that during her days of competitive figure skating, her agent told her to hide her sexuality, believing that her coming out would be detrimental to her career.

-Gold briefly dated two-time British junior ice dance national champion, James Hernandez.
-In 2025, she and former Canadian men's singles skater, Nam Nguyen, publicly confirmed that they were in a relationship.
+Gold briefly dated British ice dancer, James Hernandez.
+She also had a brief relationship with former Canadian men's singles skater Nam Nguyen.